Home Compare DSY.PA vs SAP.DE

 Dassault Systèmes vs SAP: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with SAP SE carrying a narrow edge on stability.
-The remaining gap is narrow enough that the comparison remains open to different readings.
+The structural profiles are close, with Dassault Systèmes SE carrying a narrow edge on profitability.
+SAP SE still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.